Predict-and-recompute conjugate gradient variants: Acknowledgments

 \section{Acknowledgments}

-The first author expresses gratidute to their advisor, Anne Greenbaum, for encouraging them to pursue the side projects which gave rise to the results of this paper.
-We also thank everyone who provided feedback on early drafts, especially Siegfried Cools, Pieter Ghysels, and G\'erard Meurant.
+The first author expresses gratitude to their advisor, Anne Greenbaum, for encouraging them to pursue the side projects which gave rise to the results of this paper.
+We also thank everyone who provided feedback on early drafts, especially Siegfried Cools, Pieter Ghysels, and G\'erard Meurant, as well as the referees whose feedback significantly improved several aspects of this paper.